Tech / AI

 1. Remove Sources of Interference

 Some LCD blur or ghosting issues result from electrical interference or faulty surge protectors.
-To eliminate this as a cause, try plugging your TV directly into the outlet without any power strips or surge suppressors in the chain.
-If that solves the problem, you can try using a different power strip.
+To eliminate this as a cause, try plugging your TV directly into the wall outlet without any power strips or surge protector in the chain.
+If that solves the problem, you can try using a different power strip or wall outlet.

 You should also try switching off devices on the same circuit as the TV.
-Any device with an AC motor, such as a fridge, air conditioner, or fan can cause electrical interference.
+Any device with an AC motor (e.g., fridge, air conditioner, or fan) can cause electrical interference.
 It’s unlikely that these devices would be on the same circuit as the outlet for your TV, but it’s worth checking.

 If you have fluctuating power coming directly from your mains, a UPS that filters out these spikes may be the solution, but you’ll need an electrician to check your supply.